Wenjing0916/Wenjing0916.github.io/index.md

 Hello and welcome to my website!

-I have a diverse background in social science, engineering, and data science, enabling quantitative analysis while gaining insights into social phenomena and human behavior in urban environments.
+I have a diverse background in social science, urban planning, and data science, enabling quantitative analysis while gaining insights into social phenomena and human behavior in urban environments.

 I thrive on cross-disciplinary exploration and have a strong passion for acquiring new knowledge.
 I hope to collaborate with researchers from various fields to address complex scientific challenges and achieve comprehensive research results in the future.